Aggregat-V2/auto-trace/README.md

 # auto-trace

-starts a permanent tcpdump for VoIP analyses purposes
+this starts a permanent tcpdump for VoIP analyses purposes and takes care of available disk-space

 Installation an start the trace: